Community benefit payment scheme

 Assessment criteria include the organisation’s service model and the ability of the organisation to expend funds on gambling harm minimisation, health and social related services for the local community.

 The following applications have been determined by the Independent Liquor & Gaming Authority.
-As the venues are currently under construction, community contribution panels will be convened once the venues commence trading:
+Community contribution panels will be convened once the venues commence trading:

-- Burwood Social House (panel will be convened in late 2021)
+- Burwood Social Club (panel will be convened in late 2021)

-- Woolgoolga Beach Tavern (panel will be convened in late 2020)
+- Homebush Hotel (panel will be convened in late 2021)

 - The Greens Gledswood Hills (panel will be convened in mid-2022)